eclipse-sdv-blueprints/fleet-management/leda/Setup.md

 SPDX-License-Identifier: Apache-2.0
 -->

+# Setup with Eclipse Leda

-The components of the Fleet Management blueprint fall into two categories: the *kuksa.val Databroker*, *CSV Provider* and *FMS Forwarder* components are supposed to run in the vehicle, whereas the remaining components are supposed to run in a (cloud) back end to which the vehicle is connected via (public internet) networking infrastructure.
+The components of the Fleet Management blueprint fall into two categories: the *KUKSA.val Databroker*, *CSV Provider* and *FMS Forwarder* components are supposed to run in the vehicle, whereas the remaining components are supposed to run in a (cloud) back end to which the vehicle is connected via (public internet) networking infrastructure.